Creating a healthy human startS with preconception preparation

 • Exposure to chemicals

-And before you think it (or even say it as others have to me), “not true - I know many people that make poor lifestyle choices that conceive easily.”
-This post isn’t necessarily about conception (even though the above are fundamental for conception to even take place).
+And before you think it (or even say it as others have to me), “not true - I know many people who make poor lifestyle choices that conceive easily.”
+This post isn’t necessarily about conception (even though the above are fundamental for conception to take place).

-Conception might have been easy for said individuals that may make poor lifestyle choices, and the fact that they were able to conceive is wonderful, however, what is not so wonderful is the fact that the child can develop health issues later down the track due to the parent's “poor” lifestyle choices.
+Conception might have been easy for individuals who make poor lifestyle choices, and the fact that they were able to conceive is wonderful; however, what is not so wonderful is the possibility that the child may develop health issues later in life due to the parents' poor lifestyle choices.

 Ponder on this: